iLib-js/ilib-lint/README.md

       in the source and target strings.
 If any one of those expressions matches in the source, but not the target, the rule will create a Result that will be formatted for the user.
+* rulesets (Object) - configured named sets of rules.
+Some rules can be shared between file types and others are more specific to the file type.
+As such, it is sometimes convenient to to name a set of rules and refer to the whole set by its name instead of listing them all out.
+The properties of the rulesets object are the names of the sets, and the values is also a Object that configures each rule.
+The rules are turned on with a value "true" or with a rule-specific option.
+They are turned off with a falsy value.
 * filetypes (Object) - a set of configurations for various file types.
-The file types are given names such as "python-source-files" so that they can be referred to in the paths object below.
-Properties in the filetypes object are the names of the filetype, and the values are an object that gives the settings for that file type.
+The file types are given dash-separated names such as "python-source-files" so that they can be referred to in the paths object below.
+Properties in the filetypes object are the name of the file type, and the values are an object that gives the settings for that file type.
 The value object can contain any of the following properties:
-    * template (string - required) - a template that can be used to parse the file name for the locale of that file.
+    * template (String, required) - a template that can be used to parse the file name for the locale of that file.
-    * locales (Array of strings) - a set of locales that override the global locales list.
+    * locales (Array of String) - a set of locales that override the global locales list.
 If not specified, the file type uses the global set of locales.
     * rules - (Object) names a set of rules to use with this set of files.
       Each rule name maps either to a boolean (true means turn it on, and false means off) or to a string or object that gives options for the rule.
 (Each rule can be different)
-    * rulesets (Array of strings) - list the names of rule sets to turn on.
+    * rulesets (Array of String) - list the names of rule sets to turn on.
 Rulesets are groups of rules that are typically bundled together for particular purpose, such as rules for a particular library in a particular programming languages.
 For